pauliceia/vgiws/README.md

     - Error codes:
         - 400 (Bad Request): Invalid parameter.
         - 403 (Forbidden): It is necessary a user logged in to access this URL.
+        - 404 (Not Found): Not found any feature.
         - 500 (Internal Server Error): Problem when delete a project.
 Please, contact the administrator.
     - Examples:
          - Delete a project by id: ```DELETE http://localhost:8888/api/project/7```